Have you heard of baby reflexology? Maybe not!

 Week 2: Digestive system, wellbeing and strengthening the immune system.

-Rachel Hunter has worked as a Nursery Nurse within a variety of child care settings for over 30 years, she has two grown children of her own, is qualified & experienced as a Baby Reflexology Instructor, with DBS clearance, holds a Paediatric First Aid Certificate and is insured with Balens Ltd.
+I have spent over 30 years working as a Nursery Nurse within a variety of child care settings, I have two grown children of my own, am a qualified & experienced Baby Reflexology Instructor, with DBS clearance and am insured with Balens Ltd.

-Contact Blissful Baby at email@example.com or call 07546527004 to book.
-You can opt for the workshops (number/venue dependent) or if you’d prefer a home visit please let me know, if you’ve friends that are keen to learn I’m happy to work with a group within a home environment.
+Contact me (Rachel) at email@example.com or call 07546527004 to book.
+You can book either a home visit* or come along to my therapy room in South Gosforth if you’ve friends that are keen to learn I’m happy to work with a small group within a home environment.